 Six months of Disney Plus on Verizon

 Sign up for one of Verizon's 5G Unlimited plans and get the Disney Bundle for free for six months or longer.
 That's a pretty massive saving every month, not to mention instant access to three great streaming services: Disney Plus, Hulu, and ESPN Plus.

 How does Disney Plus stack up to the competition?

-Disney+ is entering an already crowded streaming market, pitting a brand new product against seasoned services like Netflix and Amazon.
-The content available for Disney+ is quite impressive, and the pricing is even more so, with the Disney+ bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.
+Disney Plus has already proved to be a worthy contender to seasoned services like Netflix and Amazon.
+The content available for Disney Plus is quite impressive.
+The pricing is even more so, with the Disney Bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.